Package Exports

 - It is also possible to pass a top level logger (like Homebridge or Matter logger) and AnsiLogger will use it for output instead of console.

-- Includes also a fully customizable stringify funtions with colors.
+- Includes also a fully customizable stringify funtion with colors (it is bigint aware and manage circular reference).

 Getting Started